-These larger estimates continue to suggest fairly modest declines in school enrollment, however, from providing employment to rural households.
+I calculate that these larger estimates continue to suggest only small declines in school enrollment, however, from providing employment to rural households.
 The larger estimated impacts on enrollment, in columns 3 and 6 of Table 11, imply that a one-student decline in enrollment is associated with providing MGNREGA employment to 26 households (using DISE data, in row 1, column 3) or 34 households (using ASER data, in column 6).
 The estimated magnitudes, and standard errors, reject at the 5% level a one-student decline in enrollment from providing employment to fewer than 14 households (using DISE data, in column 3) or fewer than 19 households (using ASER data, in column 6).
-The larger estimated impact rejects a one-student decline in enrollment from MGNREGA spending of \$2,243 (using DISE data, in column 3), which could perhaps be offset by an additional 0.49% in spending on education infrastructure.23
+The larger estimated impact rejects a one-student decline in enrollment from MGNREGA spending of \$2,243 (using DISE data, in column 3), which could perhaps be offset by an additional 0.49% in spending on education infrastructure.

-These estimates also continue to suggest fairly modest declines in academic achievement from providing employment to rural households.
-The introduction of MGNREGA is estimated to decrease average test scores by 0.01 standard deviations (math score, in column 3 of Table 12), 0.02 standard deviations (math word score, in column 6 of Table 12), and 0.007 standard deviations (reading score, in column 9 of Table 12).24 These estimates reject, at the 5% level, declines in average test scores of 0.04 standard deviations in math score, 0.125 standard deviations in math word score, and 0.03 standard deviations in reading score.
+I also calculate that these estimates suggest only small declines in academic achievement from providing employment to rural households.
+The introduction of MGNREGA is estimated to decrease average test scores by 0.01 standard deviations (math score, in column 3 of Table 12), 0.02 standard deviations (math word score, in column 6 of Table 12), and 0.007 standard deviations (reading score, in column 9 of Table 12).
+These estimates reject, at the 5% level, declines in average test scores of 0.04 standard deviations in math score, 0.125 standard deviations in math word score, and 0.03 standard deviations in reading score.
 The estimated impacts are larger for older children, but reject declines in average test scores of 0.07 standard deviations (math score), 0.115 standard deviations (math word score), and 0.07 standard deviations (reading score).
 For younger children, the estimated effects are smaller and reject declines of 0.02 to 0.16 standard deviations.
 The estimated effects are similar by child gender.

-Other research uses additional datasets, estimating mixed impacts of MGNREGA on educational outcomes.
-Using data from the District Level Household and Facility Survey (DLHS), Das and Singh (2013) estimate no impact of MGNREGA on children's completed years of education.
-Using data from the National Sample Survey (NSS), Islam and
+Other research uses different datasets, estimating mixed impacts of MGNREGA on educational outcomes.
+Using data from the District Level Household and Facility Survey (DLHS), Das and Singh (2013) estimate no impact of MGNREGA on children's completed years of education, using a similar estimating equation as in columns 3 and 6 of Table 11.

-$^{^{23}\}mathrm{These}$ calculations replicate those in Section IV, under different estimated magnitudes and standard errors.
+$^{26}\mathrm{These}$ calculations replicate those in Section IV, under different estimated magnitudes and standard errors.

-24These estimated impacts on math score and reading score are similar magnitudes to those in Shah and Steinberg (2015).
+&lt;sup>27These estimated impacts on math score and reading score are similar magnitudes to those in Shah and Steinberg (2015).
 The estimated impact on math word score is larger in Shah and Steinberg (2015), though this math word score is constructed using a different scale.